 My First Attempt to Join Didn’t Go So Well

 Two years ago, after several lengthy discussions with my wife, I started the process of joining the Air National Guard.
 I even wrote about it here.
-But it was not to be.
-At least, not on my terms or on my timeline.
+But it was not to be, at least not on my terms or timeline.
 It turns out I needed to get some waivers to rejoin the military.
-And this isn’t a topic that you can easily navigate on your own unless you know what you are doing, or you know what to look for.
+This isn’t a topic you can easily navigate on your own unless you know what you are doing or what to look for.
 I didn’t have a clue at the time.
 But I learned!

 I was devastated.
 It felt horrible to be told that I wasn’t fit to serve.
-That my country didn’t need me, or want me.
-So for the next half a year, I did nothing with my application.
-I was disappointed, but since the recruiter told me I was ineligible to serve, I took his response at face value.
+That my country didn’t need me or want me.
+So, I did nothing with my application for the next six months.
+I was disappointed, but I took his response at face value since the recruiter told me I was ineligible to serve.
 That was a mistake on my part.

-I began reading various websites and forums and official regs, like the DODI (Medical Standards for Appointment, Enlistment, or Induction in the Military Services, PDF).
+I began reading various websites, forums, and official regs, like the DODI (Medical Standards for Appointment, Enlistment, or Induction in the Military Services, PDF).
 I learned how to research things like PULHES codes and other fun things.
-The more I learned, the more I realized each of the medical conditions I had was eligible for a waiver.
-I’ll write more about getting waivers in another article.
+The more I learned, the more I realized each medical condition I had was eligible for a waiver.
+I’ll write more about getting medical waivers in another article.
 Suffice it to say I was determined to give it another shot.

 My Second Attempt Yielded Better Results

 Finally, we had to schedule a visit to MEPS and apply for waivers.
-The paperwork went back and forth a couple times.
+The paperwork went back and forth a couple of times.
 The medical pre-screen was again denied, which we knew would happen.
 So I had to get waivers just to visit MEPS.
-Then MEPS declined my entry into the military (as we expected), but recommended waivers based on the letters from my doctors and from my physical exam.
-Then we had to send my medical package to the Air National Guard Surgeon General’s Office, where they determine the waiver status.
-It honestly didn’t take as long as it sounds like it would take.
-The longest part of the process was actually scheduling the medical appointments on my end.
-The parts with MEPS and applying for the waivers took anywhere from a couple days to a couple weeks.
+Then, MEPS declined my entry into the military (as we expected) but recommended waivers based on the letters from my doctors and from my physical exam.

 Waivers Approved – Now I was Cleared to Join

-I took a week or two to decide which job was the best fit.
-Then we set up the enlistment date, and last week I drove down and swore in.
-I met my supervisor then spent the rest of the day doing my security clearance paperwork and filling out all kinds of forms – record of emergency data, SGLI paperwork, I opened a TSP account, etc. My first drill will be the first weekend of September.
+I took a week or two to decide which job fit best.
+Then we set up the enlistment date, and last week, I drove down and swore in.
+I met my supervisor and then spent the rest of the day doing my security clearance paperwork and filling out all kinds of forms – Record of Emergency Data, SGLI paperwork, I opened a TSP account, etc. My first drill will be the first weekend of September.
 It was a long journey, but I’m excited that it ended well.

 The unit I joined is located 3 hours away.
 That makes for a lengthy monthly commute, but I don’t mind it too much.
 I work from home, so I don’t have a daily commute.
-I actually enjoy getting behind the wheel for a 3 hour drive once and awhile.
-The unit also puts me up in a hotel for drill weekends, so the biggest out of pocket expense is gas and food.
-But I can claim a mileage deduction when I file my taxes each year, at a rate of $0.56 per mile.
-So that will more than make up for the cost of gas each trip.
+I sometimes enjoy getting behind the wheel for a 3-hour drive once in a while.
+The unit also puts me in a hotel for drill weekends, so the biggest out-of-pocket expense is gas and food.
+However, I can claim a mileage deduction when I file my yearly taxes at a rate of $0.56 per mile.
+So that will more than makeup for the cost of gas each trip.

 There are also other valuable benefits, including:

-- Health Insurance: TRICARE Reserve Select is one of the most affordable health insurance plans I’ve seen.
-It costs about $52 per month for an individual, or $204 for a family plan.
-It also has low deductibles and out of pocket expenses.
+TRICARE Reserve Select is one of the most affordable health insurance plans I’ve seen.
+At the time of this writing, it costs about $46 per month for an individual or $221 for a family plan.
+It also has low deductibles and out-of-pocket expenses.
 I will write a more in-depth article about TRICARE Reserve Select.
 Overall, it’s an incredibly valuable benefit.

-- Education: The State of Illinois is one of the few states that offers 100% tuition assistance for courses at state universities.
+The State of Illinois is one of the few states that offers 100% tuition assistance for courses at state universities.
 I have a Bachelor’s Degree, but I may take advantage of this to complete an MBA or other Master’s Degree program.
-It will be even better if I am able to transfer my Post-9/11 GI Bill to my daughters.
-I believe I have to serve for one year before I am eligible to begin using the benefits, but that’s OK.
-I signed a 3 year enlistment contract, so I have time to make plans.
+It will be even better to transfer my Post-9/11 GI Bill to my daughters.
+I believe I have to serve for one year before I can begin using the benefits, but that’s OK.
+I signed a 3-year enlistment contract, so I have time to make plans.

-- Intangible Benefits: As I mentioned, I miss wearing the uniform and being an active part of the military community and everything that goes with it.
-Being held to a higher physical fitness standard than I have held for myself over the last few years is another benefit.
+As I mentioned, I miss wearing the uniform and being an active part of the military community and everything that goes with it.
+Another benefit is being held to a higher physical fitness standard than I have held for myself over the last few years.
 I like that I will be required to stay in shape and have at least one physical fitness test a year.
 It will keep me moving in the right direction!

 Air National Guard Logo courtesy Wikimedia Commons.